HelmholtzAI-Consultants-Munich/PySDDR/README.md

 Note that when setting the ```distribution``` parameter the distribution name should be given exactly as above in sting format, as well as their parameters (which are required when defining formulas and degrees of freedom of each parameter), e.g. ```distribution='Poisson'```

-### Formulas
+#### Formulas

-The PySDDR package uses Patsy to ..
-[LISA HELP]
+The PySDDR package uses Patsy in the backend to parse the formulas.
+Each formula is given as a string and follows Patsy's formula conventions described [here](https://patsy.readthedocs.io/en/v0.1.0/formulas.html).

 An example of formulas for a Logistic distribution is given below:

 ```
-formulas = {'loc': '~1+spline(x1, bs="bs", df=4)+spline(x2, bs="bs",df=4) + d1(x3)+d2(x5)',
+formulas = {'loc': '~1+x1+spline(x1, bs="bs", df=4)+spline(x2, bs="bs",df=4) + d1(x3)+d2(x5)',
             'scale': '~1 + spline(x3, bs="bs",df=4) + spline(x4, bs="bs",df=4)'
             }
 ```
 Formulas here has two keys loc and scale, corresponding to the two parameters of the Logistic distribution.
-The features x1,x2,x3,x4 need to be structured data as they are given as input to the splines (structured part).
+The features x1,x2,x3,x4 need to be structured data as they are given as input both to the linear term and to the splines (structured part).
 This means that the tabular data needs to have column names corresponding to the features, i.e. x1,x2,x3,x4.
 Feature x5 can be either structured or unstructured - note that if it is unstructured 'x5' should be a key value in the unstructured_data input.

 ### Deep Neural Networks